softstack/tezos-octez-node-and-baking-setup-guide/README.md

 - Log unauthorized login attempts (and consider software to block/ban users who try to access your server too many times, like fail2ban)
 - Lock down SSH to only the ip range your require (if you feel like it)

-1. Create a new ssh key locally
+1. Create a new ssh key locally.

 ```bash
 ssh-keygen -t ed25519 -f ~/.ssh/my_custom_key_name -C "comment or label for this key"